emprax/St8-ment/README.md

         this.service = service;
     }

-    public async Task<StateId> Execute(CancelOrderAction action, IStateView<Order> state)
+    public async Task Execute(CancelOrderAction action, IStateHandle<Order> state) {
-    {
         var status = await this.service.CancelOrderAsync(state.Subject);
         if (status.Success)
         {
+            state.Transition(OrderStates.Cancelled);
-            return OrderStates.Cancelled;
+            return Task.CompletedTask;
         }

         if (status.Failed)
         {
-            return OrderStates.Failed;
+            state.Transition(OrderStates.Failed);
         }

-        return state.State;
+        // No need for change here, the state stays the same. return Task.CompletedTask;
     }
 }
 ```

 Note that the action-handler can handle multiple specific cases by which the transitioning into different states is taking place.
-One important aspect of this mechanism is that the current-state can also be returned by simply returning the state property of the StateView.
-The StateView itself is a small container providing both the current-state and the subject.
+The StateHandle is a small container providing both the subject and the transitioning functionality towards a new state.

 #### Actions